junxit/us-congress-bills-117/metadata.md

 - 2021-03-18 — Cloture motion on the motion to proceed to the measure presented in Senate.
 (CR S1641)
 - 2021-03-18 — Motion to proceed to consideration of measure made in Senate.
 (CR S1641)
 - 2021-03-18 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 11.
+- 2021-03-23 — Senate amendment submitted
+- 2021-03-24 — Cloture on the motion to proceed to the measure invoked in Senate by Yea-Nay Vote.
+96 - 4.
+Record Vote Number: 136.
+(CR S1746)
+- 2021-03-24 — Motion to proceed to measure considered in Senate.
+(CR S1746)
+- 2021-03-24 — Senate amendment submitted
+- 2021-03-24 — Senate amendment submitted
+- 2021-03-24 — Senate amendment submitted
+- 2021-03-24 — Senate amendment submitted
+- 2021-03-24 — Senate amendment submitted
+- 2021-03-24 — Senate amendment submitted
+- 2021-03-25 — Amendment SA 1401 not agreed to in Senate by Yea-Nay Vote.
+48 - 52.
+Record Vote Number: 137.
+- 2021-03-25 — Amendment SA 1401 proposed by Senator Kennedy. (consideration: CR S1795-1796; text: CR S1795) To prohibit paycheck protection program loans and second draw loans for applicants convicted of a felony in relation to a riot or civil disorder during the 2-year period preceding the date of the application.
+- 2021-03-25 — Amendment SA 1405 not agreed to in Senate by Yea-Nay Vote.
+48 - 52.
+Record Vote Number: 138.
+- 2021-03-25 — Amendment SA 1405 proposed by Senator Rubio. (consideration: CR S1796; text: CR S1796) To establish appropriate limitations on the Administrator of the Small Business Administration establishing new priorities for processing lender applications.
+- 2021-03-25 — Measure laid before Senate by motion. (consideration: CR S1792-1800)
+- 2021-03-25 — Message on Senate action sent to the House.
+- 2021-03-25 — Motion to proceed to consideration of measure agreed to in Senate by Unanimous Consent.
+- 2021-03-25 — Motion to proceed to measure considered in Senate.
+(CR S1792)
+- 2021-03-25 — Motion to waive all applicable budgetary discipline with respect to the measure agreed to in Senate by Yea-Nay Vote.
+64 - 36.
+Record Vote Number: 139.
+(CR S1797)
+- 2021-03-25 — Passed Senate, under the order of 3/24/2021, having achieved 60 votes in the affirmative, without amendment by Yea-Nay Vote.
+92 - 7.
+Record Vote Number: 140.
+- 2021-03-25 — Passed/agreed to in Senate: Passed Senate, under the order of 3/24/2021, having achieved 60 votes in the affirmative, without amendment by Yea-Nay Vote.
+92 - 7.
+Record Vote Number: 140.
+- 2021-03-25 — Point of order under section 404(a) of S.Con.
+Res.
+13, 111th Congress, against the measure raised in Senate.
+- 2021-03-25 — Roll call votes on amendments in Senate: Amendment SA 1401 not agreed to in Senate by Yea-Nay Vote.
+48 - 52.
+Record Vote Number: 137.
+- 2021-03-25 — Roll call votes on amendments in Senate: Amendment SA 1405 not agreed to in Senate by Yea-Nay Vote.
+48 - 52.
+Record Vote Number: 138.
+- 2021-03-25 — Senate amendment not agreed to: Amendment SA 1401 not agreed to in Senate by Yea-Nay Vote.
+48 - 52.
+Record Vote Number: 137.
+- 2021-03-25 — Senate amendment not agreed to: Amendment SA 1405 not agreed to in Senate by Yea-Nay Vote.
+48 - 52.
+Record Vote Number: 138.
+- 2021-03-25 — Senate amendment proposed (on the floor): Amendment SA 1401 proposed by Senator Kennedy.
+- 2021-03-25 — Senate amendment proposed (on the floor): Amendment SA 1405 proposed by Senator Rubio.
+- 2021-03-25 — Senate amendment submitted
+- 2021-03-26 — Presented to President.
+- 2021-03-26 — Presented to President.
+- 2021-03-30 — Became Public Law No: 117-6.
+- 2021-03-30 — Became Public Law No: 117-6.
+- 2021-03-30 — Signed by President.
+- 2021-03-30 — Signed by President.